nathaneastwood/fablore/src/main-story/04-monarch/harbinger-of-the-abyss.md

 _You.
 I killed you.
 You should be dead._

 _You should know better than that.
 People like you and I, we do not die so easily_.
-His reverberating laughter stoked the tight burn of her rage into a firestorm, and distantly, Levia felt their—felt her hand curl into a fist, talons biting into their palm sharply enough to draw blood. _Now, surrender to me, and I might just let you remain._
+His reverberating laughter stoked the tight burn of her rage into a firestorm, and distantly, Levia felt their-felt her hand curl into a fist, talons biting into their palm sharply enough to draw blood. _Now, surrender to me, and I might just let you remain._

 <img src="https://d2hl7maqck52px.cloudfront.net/main-story/04-monarch/levia-15.webp" alt="levia-15" class="center">